Lokankara/Quiz/docs/review.md

 ### Data Models Review

 #### Analysis
 1. **QuestionEntity**: The entity is well-structured with proper JPA annotations.
-The use of `@ElementCollection` for options is appropriate for the use case where options are simple value objects.
+The use of `@ElementCollection` for answers is appropriate for the use case where answers are simple value objects.

 2. **Option**: As an `@Embeddable` class, it's correctly designed as a value object that's part of the QuestionEntity.